 See the 6th pick for more on the Browns' draft plans.

-25. Chicago Bears, Top Draft Pick Prediction: Brandon Cisse, CB, South Carolina
+25. Chicago Bears, Top Draft Pick Prediction: Caleb Banks, DL, Florida

 Best Draft Targets for the Bears with the 25th pick:

 • Cornerback: Chicago needs a physical outside corner to replace Tyrique Stevenson, who lost his starting job late in the 2025 season.
-South Carolina's Brandon Cisse looks like the ideal corner for Dennis Allen‘s defense, but Clemson's Avieon Terrell and Tennessee's Colton Hood might be in the mix as well.
+This class is light on physical corners, but Clemson's Avieon Terrell might be appealing.
+Tennessee’s Jermod McCoy and Tennessee's Colton Hood could be in the mix as well.

 Who Calls the Shots in Bears Draft Room?